 - Evaluate metrics and KPIs

-> ITIL 4 also incorporates four dimensions, similar to ITIL v3’s four Ps (people, products, partners and processes):
+ITIL 4 also incorporates four dimensions, like ITIL v3’s four Ps (people, products, partners and processes):

-> - Organisation and people
+- Organisation and people

 - Partners and suppliers